daq-tools/kotori/doc/source/development/tasks.rst

     - Automatically publish messages to the MQTT bus using composition of generic components
 - [o] Refactor MqttInfluxGrafanaService and BusInfluxForwarder into new generic component and reuse at Hiveeyes/mqttkit and LST
+- [o] Throughput metrics for vendor LST
+- [o] Configuration and packaging for 0.7.0
+- [o] Pyramid should go to kotori.web with frontend on port 4000
+- [o] Introduce boot_frontend as kotori.web.mount(app=app, port=4000),
+      where "app" might be "kotori.frontend:file://development.ini:main"
+- [o] Inject kotori settings into options (to be used as global_conf)

 2016-04-04